DKingAlpha/vps2luks/README.md

 # sudo bash 2_install_arch.sh /dev/vda  your_public_key.pub  my_luks_password
 ```

-In this process you will be prompted to set root password.
+Note that you will be prompted to set root password.

 ### Post Installation